HappySeaFox/sail/FAQ.md

 ## Does SAIL support animated and multi-paged images?

 Yes.
-Just continue reading the image file until the reading functions return `0`.
+Just continue reading the image file until the reading functions return `SAIL_OK`.
 If no more frames are available, the reading functions return `SAIL_ERROR_NO_MORE_FRAMES`.

 ## Does SAIL support reading from memory?